 An overview course discussing the development of digital video including planning and shooting, editing, titling, effects and animation, soundtrack creation and audio editing and output in DVD, video and the Web.
 Streaming output will also be discussed.
-(Repeatable 3 Times) Course Level Fee 2 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)
+(Repeatable 3 Times)

-Advanced Digital Video Production Prerequisite: CIS 066
+Advanced Digital Video Production